cadadr/configuration/Readme.markdown

 - Supporting scripts and files
 - Some other goodies

-If you want to use any part of my configurations, you're free to do so, but **do not** try to use it as a whole, it's complex and personal, and some additional secret stuff is not included, so it won't work reliably.
+If you want to use any part of my configurations, feel free to do so, but you probably don't want to use it as a whole, it's complex and personal, and some additional secret stuff is not included, so it won't work reliably.
 Just cherry-pick what you want.

 Installation
 ============